MolluskARK/MolluskARK-Plugins/README.md

 Compiled plugins can be found in **Publish/**.

 ## Plugins
+### DinoStatsDisplay v0.3
+Formerly known as SpyglassStats.</br></br>
+Display dino stats as a notification when players:
+- Look at a dino while a Spyglass is equipped
+- View a dino's inventory
+- Equip a cryopod with a dino inside

+`/cryos` chat command displays a list of stats for dinos that are in cryopods in your inventory and in the inventory you are viewing (if one is open)

+Future plans:
+- Choice of "spyglass" weapon.
+Allow admins to specify blueprint for another weapon to display stats on
+- Configuration options (allow stats on wild/unallied dinos, chat command name, etc)
+- Some customization for notification text
+- Improve `/cryos` chat command output

 ### InventoryAccess v0.1
 Work in progress.
 Allows you to specify `Tribe`, `Allies`, or `All` permission levels for:
 - Access to living (offline/unconscious) player's inventories